sgiani95/CAS_verificator/README.md

 <li>Uploaded List of CAS Numbers: Provide the option for users to upload a list of CAS numbers.
 This could be in a vertically aligned format, where each CAS number is on a separate line.
 This method would be convenient for bulk verification of multiple CAS numbers at once.

 <li>For the uploaded list of CAS numbers, file format validation (e.g., CSV or plain text) and error handling for invalid or malformed input files.

+<li>Match Identification: Clearly indicate whether each CAS number provided is found in any of the CAS number target lists.

+<li>List Identification: If a CAS number is found in one or more lists, specify which lists it is found in.
+This provides users with actionable information about where the CAS number is listed.

+<li>Handling Multiple Matches: If a CAS number is found in multiple lists, decide how to present this information.
+You could list all matching lists, separate them by commas, or provide additional context depending on the use case.

+<li>No Matches Found: Handle cases where a CAS number is not found in any of the lists.
+Clearly communicate this result to the user to avoid confusion.

+<li>Consistent Response Format: Ensure that the output format is consistent across different types of requests (single CAS number input vs. uploaded list of CAS numbers) for ease of integration and interpretation.

+<li>Error Handling: Account for potential errors or issues during the matching process.
+Provide clear error messages if there are problems accessing or processing the CAS number target lists.
 </ul>

 <!-- Define the Purpose: What problem does your API solve?
 Clearly articulate the purpose and goals of your API.
 For example, it might provide access to a database, perform specific calculations, integrate with third-party services, etc.